Brian Banks (politician): Legal issues

-Fraud
+2016 fraud case

 On June 28, 2016, Banks was charged with three felonies and one misdemeanor by Michigan Attorney General Bill Schuette over documents he falsified to obtain a personal loan in June 2010.
 He was formally arraigned in Circuit Court on August 23.
 Banks filed a suit to have the prosecutor's office removed from the case, his lawyer claiming that the charges were "politically motivated" in nature.
 His suit was dropped.
 On February 6, 2017, Banks pleaded guilty to a misdemeanor charge of filing false financial statements and resigned from office as part of a plea deal to avoid felony charges.
 He was sentenced to time served.
 Banks announced his formal resignation in Wayne County Circuit Court on February 6, 2017.